sftcd/openssl/esnistuff/README.md

   include the ESNI, but doesn't without or for NSS's with ESNI included - guess it could be that so try eliminate that first.
+	- reckon wireshark thing is spurious, it likely updates the protocol field for the CH after seeing answers (tested with different filter, and NSS also shows at just TLSv1 if I only capture outbound packets)

 - Started instrumenting NSS's tls13esni.c, more as we get it...